 Too often though, we lose connection with who we are during our teenage years and the foundation for our adult lives becomes shaky.
 Making decisions from that shaky foundation can lead us further and further from who we were born to be.
 We start to live someone else's story instead of our own.

-The work I do in the world is helping people to strengthen their existing foundation or build an entirely new foundation later in life.
+The work I do in the world is helping women in their 50's to strengthen their existing foundation or build an entirely new foundation.
 To get clear on who they really are and the story they want to live.
 Once they are clear on the story (or at least the first chapter of the story), we then create an action plan that will take them from where they are now to where they want to be.

 I believe that when you are clear about the story you want to live, you can then take action and make decisions based on that story.
 A life that will be so much more interesting and satisfying than a life built around someone else's story.